mvt-project/mvt/docs/ios/sysdiagnose.md

 (see [`sysdiagnose_info.json`](records.md#sysdiagnose_infojson)); the checks come from the modules of the installed
 [plugin packages](../development/index.md#installed-module-packages) which
 declare support for the command.
-The command refuses to run until at least one such module is available, so that a run with the device details alone cannot pass for a clean analysis.
+Without any such module the command still records the device details, and warns that no forensic sysdiagnose modules have been loaded so that the run cannot pass for a clean analysis.

 The command accepts either an extracted sysdiagnose directory or the original gzip-compressed tar archive.